| An Historical Timeline of Serro Scotty Trailers

-- 1958: The 13' Sportsman, Sr. was added.
+- 1958: A 13' trailer was added and it became the Sportsman, Sr., with the teardrop now renamed the Sportsman, Jr..
 It was originally offered with both a full time bed (called a Mattress Model) and a couch that pulls into a bed model, later renamed Gaucho.
 This trailer really took off.

 - 1960: Sportsman, Jr. (teardrop), Sportsman, Sr. (13') and a 15' model are offered.
 Final year for the teardrop, of which only 225 were built.
-They begin using a tear-drop shaped wheel well opening (although Oasis, Cardinal & Travelese trailers also use this shape).
+They begin using a tear-drop "swoosh" shaped wheel well opening (Many other trailers also have a swoosh wheel well opening, including Oasis, Cardinal & Travelese).

 - 1961: three 13' models were offered: Mattress, Gaucho, and Front Kitchen, as well as two new 15' Front Kitchen models, Sportsman 15 and Scotty with Potty 15.
 Wings were an option.

 - 1962: This is the last year for the 15' Front Kitchen and the front window style changes.
 The new front window is a wider, 3 panel window.

 - 1963: The Bristow, OK plant opens and the trailers are now offered in aqua and white as well as polished aluminum.
 Bristow Scottys differ from Irwin in that they have added height above the door and they have full cabinets (to ceiling) to left of door, i.e. a wardrobe.
 Scottyland, a 230 acre campground, at that time, solely for Scotty campers, opens.